chowe123/GN-Surrender-Blackjack-Bot/Readme.txt

     Order of Strategy:
-        Check if split is optimal -> Check if surrender is optimal -> Check if soft total -> Check if hard total
+        Check if split is optimal -> Check if surrender is optimal -> If surrender is optimal but not available click it anyways -> Check if soft total -> Check if hard total